-The program is a voluntary after-school mentoring and running program for fifth grade students at Kane and Wayside elementary schools.
-Participation is intended to increase focus in the classroom, create positive relationships between students and their parent and teacher mentors, and improve relationships between students at different school sites before they enter a common middle school.
+The program is a voluntary after-school mentoring and running program for fifth grade students at all six BPS elementary schools.
+Participation is intended to increase focus in the classroom, create positive relationships between students and their teacher mentors, and improve relationships between students at different school sites before they enter a common middle school.

 Bruins on the Run is loosely based on the structure of the successful Run the Streets program that uses mentoring and long distance running to provide a positive impact on its participants.

-The pilot season of Bruins on the Run kicked off August 27, 2018.
-It is offered as a seven week session, culminating with the Woolaroc 8K on October 13th.
-Based on interest in the fall, there will also be a four week spring session, which will wrap up with a local 5K race (TBD).
-During the program, participants will run with teacher and parent mentors on trails next to their respective school sites and then have the option to attend aftercare provided by the Richard Kane YMCA.
-Each Friday, participants from the two schools will come together at the downtown RTS facility to have a snack, socialize, go for a group run, and award weekly teammate recognition.
+The second season started August 26, 2019.
+It is offered as a seven week session, culminating with the Woolaroc 8K on October 12th.
+During the program, participants run with teacher mentors on trails next to their respective school sites and then have the option to attend aftercare provided by the Richard Kane YMCA.
+Each Friday, participants from the two schools come together on the pathfinder to have a snack, socialize, and go for a group run.
 RTS will recruit and screen current RTS youth to act as Junior Mentors for the Friday group runs.

 “Bruins on the Run is a great opportunity to bring our schools together while utilizing resources already established in our community.
 I expect this program will have a very positive impact on our fifth graders and their mentors, and I look forward to seeing it in action.
 I might even have to join them for a run or two!” – Chuck McCauley, Superintendent, Bartlesville Public Schools District